-EU based digital bank N26 has chosen to stop operating in the UK in early February due the UK’s decision to leave the EU.
-Read our guide for alternatives to N26.
+EU-based digital bank N26 no longer offers bank accounts in the UK – it announced in February 2020 that it would stop operating here due the UK’s decision to leave the EU.
+If you are looking for a digital current account, read our guide outlining alternatives to N26.

-On February 11th 2020, N26 issued the following statement: “With the UK having left the EU, we will in due course be unable to operate in the UK with our EU banking license, so we will be leaving the UK and closing all accounts.
+On 11 February 2020, N26 issued the following statement: “With the UK having left the EU, we will in due course be unable to operate in the UK with our EU banking licence, so we will be leaving the UK and closing all accounts.
 We’ve made careful plans to support customers, and we are sorry to have to leave.”